annitya/eZ-completion/readme.md

 Roadmap 1.0.3:
 --------------
 * Does the "disabled by default" actually work?
-* Should class-type = Content be implicit when @ContentType-hint is present?
 * Update changelog.
 * Type provider for content-objects.
     - GIF's of goodness.